 - Red Oni, Blue Oni: Super Hostile and Super Docile.
 The Super Hostile maps are rage-inducing, harsh, sometimes unforgiving maps designed to challenged the average Minecraft enthusiast.
 Super Docile maps provide a calmer experience, with the ability to use Peaceful difficulty, and with plenty of resources available.

 - Retcon: The Endless Deep originally held the position of the second Super Hostile map.
 It's now being moved as the second Mini Hostile, whilst Fallen Kingdom replaces it.

-- Running Gag: "I hate you, die in a fire."
+- Running Gag: "I hate you, die in a fire" and "Tacos are delicious."